Versus Cancer: Great Northern Productions

 Versus Cancer began as Great Northern Productions Ltd. Originally formed by Andy, Tom, Stephen and Nova, Great Northern Productions was a production company created to film music and documentaries.
-Great Northern Productions was preparing to create an alternative musical buzz in the city when tragically Nova's sister Nina was diagnosed with cancer.
+Great Northern Productions was preparing to create an alternative musical buzz in the city when Nova's sister Nina was diagnosed with cancer.

 At a Great Northern Productions meeting in a local Manchester pub, the decision was finalised to put on a small charity gig to raise some money to raise awareness of the disease.
 Later it was agreed that [Christie Hospital would become a major beneficiary.
 Badly Drawn Boy agreed to play and the concept of a small local gig was created.
 It was at Peter Hook's insistence that Nova write a letter to New Order which was read out at a band meeting which crystallised the event into what it became.
 It was New Order's stamp of approval that gave momentum to the event.

 As more bands signed up, the small gig was put to the side and a large scale concert was formulated.
 The Manchester Evening News Arena was the biggest venue available and one which could raise the most money.
 The Manchester Evening News Arena is widely known as a boxing venue where posters advertising fights would illustrate a bout between two fighters with a "Vs".
 The artists being from Manchester and the enemy being Cancer, the name Manchester Vs Cancer" was born.
 Great Northern Productions was then split into the charity Great Northern Aid Trust and GNA Trading Ltd, the company whose function was to put the concert on.